ayanmali/delphi-screen-record/replit.md

 3. **Playback & Management**:
    - Client fetches recordings list from API
-   - Users can preview, download, or delete recordings
+   - Candidates can preview, download, or delete recordings
    - Storage statistics are displayed in sidebar

 ## External Dependencies